-Another advanced feature of the VantageScore 3.0 model is that it was developed using an exceptionally wide breadth of consumer credit-file data.
+Another advanced feature of the VantageScore credit scoring models are that they was developed using an exceptionally wide breadth of consumer credit-file data.
 This allows the model to retain its predictive power for longer periods of time and through economic volatility.

 Visit our Video Hub to see both recent and classic releases from VantageScore Solutions.